fdosani/better-interviews/README.md

 # better-interviews
-An Open source framework for conducting technical interview question
+An Open source framework for conducting technical interview questions

 As someone who does hiring, I find the interview process is broken.
 So I'm